-- (1) In accordance with section 318 of the Act, a body corporate member (other than the owner of a lot for which there is a mortgagee in possession) can not be prevented by contract (other than a contract mentioned in subsection (3)) from exercising a vote at a general meeting, and can not be required by contract to make someone else the member's proxy for voting at a general meeting. - (2) Except for a proxy exercised by the original owner under subsection (3), a proxy can not be exercised for someone else by- - (a) the original owner or a body corporate manager; or - (b) an associate of the original owner or a body corporate manager. - (3) The original owner may exercise a proxy for a person in accordance with the proxy if- - (a) a contract under which the original owner sells a lot to the person makes the original owner the person's proxy for voting on issues stated in the contract for a period stated in the contract (that in any event must end not later than 1 year after the establishment of the community titles scheme); and - (b) the issues mentioned in paragraph (a) are limited to 1 or more of the following- - (i) engaging a person as a body corporate manager or service contractor, or authorising a person as a letting agent, if the details of the engagement or authorisation were disclosed to the person before the person entered into the contract to buy the lot;
+- (1) In accordance with section 318 of the Act, a body corporate member (other than the owner of a lot for which there is a mortgagee in possession) can not be prevented by contract (other than a contract mentioned in subsection (3)) from exercising a vote at a general meeting, and can not be required by contract to make someone else the member's proxy for voting at a general meeting. - (2) Except for a proxy exercised by the original owner under subsection (3), a proxy can not be exercised for someone else by- - (a) the original owner or a body corporate manager; or - (b) an associate of the original owner or a body corporate manager. - (3) The original owner may exercise a proxy for a person in accordance with the proxy if- - (a) a contract under which the original owner sells a lot to the person makes the original owner the person's proxy for voting on issues stated in the contract for a period stated in the contract (that in any event must end not later than 1 year after the establishment of the community titles scheme); and - (b) the issues mentioned in paragraph (a) are limited to 1 or more of the following- - engaging a person as a body corporate manager or service contractor, or authorising a person as a letting agent, if the details of the engagement or authorisation were disclosed to the person before the person entered into the contract to buy the lot; - (ii) authorising a service contractor or letting agent to occupy a part of the common property, if the details of the authorisation were disclosed to the person before the person entered into the contract to buy the lot;